Varadankit/jenkins/README.md

 To create this pipeline first of all we need a couple of packages to be installed which are mentioned in the requirements.txt

 Jenkins can be installed at using 'brew install jenkins' or 'brew install jenkins-lts'.
-Docker can be installed from https://docs.docker.com/desktop/install/mac-install/
+Docker can be installed from https://docs.docker.com/desktop/install/windows-install/ or https://docs.docker.com/desktop/install/mac-install/

 Start the jenkins using 'brew services start jenkins-lts'